...

 Bio

-Ahmed Saeed is an Assistant Professor in the School of Computer Science at Georgia Tech.
-He was a Postdoctoral Associate at MIT working with Prof. Mohammad Alizadeh.
-He completed his PhD in August 2019 at Georgia Tech, where he was advised by Prof. Mostafa Ammar and Prof. Ellen Zegura.
-During his PhD, he interned several times at Google, where he collaborated with Nandita Dukkipati and Amin Vahdat.
+Ahmed Saeed is an Assistant Professor in the School of Computer Science and a fellow of the Brook Byers Institute for Sustainable Systems (BBISS) at Georgia Tech.
+His research interests span the theory, design, and implementation of scalable computer networks and computer systems, including resource scheduling, congestion control, operating systems, and formal methods.
+He is a DARPA riser and a recipient of the Google PhD fellowship.
+Before joining Georgia Tech, he was a Postdoctoral Associate at MIT working with Prof. Mohammad Alizadeh.
+He completed his PhD in August 2019 at Georgia Tech advised by Prof. Mostafa Ammar and Prof. Ellen Zegura.
 He received his bachelor's degree in Computer and Systems Engineering from Alexandria University in 2010.

 I am looking for highly motivated PhD, master's, and undergraduate students.